Difference Between Human and Sheep Brain

 1. The human brain is larger and more complex than the sheep brain, with greater cognitive abilities and a larger cerebral cortex.

-2. The sheep brain is often used as a model for studying neurological disorders, as it shares many similarities with the human brain.
+2. The sheep brain is used as a model for studying neurological disorders, as it shares many similarities with the human brain.

-3. While human and sheep brains share many similarities in structure and function, the human brain is generally considered more advanced and complex.
+3. While human and sheep brains share many similarities in structure and function, the human brain is considered more advanced and complex.

 Human vs. Sheep Brain